MerelMoehn/favoread/README.md

 6. Then I selected 'deploy'

 ## ElephantSQL
+The database was set up by following the steps beneath:
+1. Log in to ElephantSQL.com to access your dashboard
+2. Click “Create New Instance”
+3. Set up your plan
+4. Select “Select Region”
+5. Select a data center near you
+6. Then click “Review”
+7. Check your details are correct and then click “Create instance”
+8. Return to the ElephantSQL dashboard and click on the database instance name for this project
+9. In the URL section, click the copy icon to copy the database URL
+10. The proper steps were taken in the settings.py file to connect with the database.

 ## Creating a local clone
 You can create a local clone of the repository via the following steps: